Recruiting Jobs – Recruiter Job Description and Responsibilities

 Recruiter.com also provides training options for recruiters.
 Learn to be a professional recruiter with self-paced our Recruiter Certification Program or get more comprehensive one-on-one recruiting training with our Recruiter Academy.

 Types of Recruiting Jobs

 Recruiters may work “in-house,” which means within a company or at “recruiting agencies” or a “recruiting firm” recruiting candidates for other companies.
-Recruiters are responsible for finding qualified talent and creating and maintaining relationships with both candidates and clients (either internal hiring manager or externally, with clients.)
+Recruiters are responsible for finding qualified talent and creating and maintaining relationships with both candidates and clients (either internal hiring managers or externally, with clients.)
 Recruiters must have excellent communication skills, and many times employers hire for recruiting jobs from sales, customer service, or Human Resources.
 All companies employ recruiters, but they are prevalent at tech companies, high-growth startups, and other industries that employ highly skilled professionals.